eval-protocol provides an out-of-the-box rollout processor for LangGraph.

 This orchestrates rollouts for LangGraph apps so you only need to pass a

-graph factory function and eval-protocol
+graph factory function and eval-protocol will handle running your experiments

 against your dataset.
-The factory accepts a typed RolloutProcessorConfig
+The factory accepts a typed RolloutProcessorConfig.

 Graph Factory

-To supply a LangGraph app for evaluation, define a factory function that accepts aRolloutProcessorConfig
+To supply a LangGraph app for evaluation, define a factory function that accepts aRolloutProcessorConfig and returns a compiled graph with .ainvoke.

-In this example, we assume you have a build_simple_graph
+In this example, we assume you have a build_simple_graph function that creates a

 LangGraph app using a given model.

-to get model name and other
+completion_params in RolloutProcessorConfig to get model name and other

 parameters, then construct your LangGraph app accordingly.